5 Reasons to Adopt a Knowledge Management Strategy

-Knowledge management (KM) is put to great use across a number of public, private and third sector organisations.
 Yet many professionals still struggle to pin down exactly what we mean by “institutional memory loss” or the main reasons a workforce may even put a knowledge management strategy in place.

-Read our list of the top 5 benefits of developing a KM strategy below, so whether you consider yourself to be a bit of a guru or a total beginner (knowledge-what?) you can recognise how effectively utilising key information can be beneficial to the success of your organisation.
+Whether you consider yourself to be a bit of a guru or a total beginner (knowledge-what?) you can recognise how effectively utilising key information can be beneficial to the success of your organisation.

 1. Reduce the costs of repeating work